rodson/rodson.github.io/_posts/2015-09-09-my-first-blog.markdown

 ##Why I start blogging

-As a developer, we always need to learn many technologies to build a stuff.
-Although we can apply them to our projects, but when others ask me to explain how this works, I often can't explain clearly.
-So I think writing them down is a great way to organize what you learned and get a better understanding of the knowledge.
-I can also review what I have learn whenever I want.
-If my blog's content is good enough, it will be useful for those want to learn this same thing.
+As a developer, I always need to learn many technologies to build a stuff.
+Although I can apply them to my projects, but when others ask me to explain how this works, I often can't explain clearly.
+So I think writing them down is a great way to organize what I have learned and get a better understanding of the knowledge.
+I can also them whenever I want.
+If my blog's content is good enough, it will be useful for those who want to learn this same thing.

-It's amazing that we can get almost any information or knowledge through the web.
-People from all over the world ard connected each other.
+It's amazing that we can get almost any information or knowledge through the Internet.
+With the Internet, people from all over the world ard connected each other.
 Writing blog is a great way to share knowledge and making us more connected.
 I enjoy reading others' blog and often get inpired by their awesome thoughts and amazing ideas.
 I acquire a lot from their great article.
-So, maybe we can help some body by sharing our thoughts or knowledges.
+So, maybe we can help others by sharing our thoughts or knowledges.
 We can make a difference.

 Writing make me think.
-It force me to summary what I've done.
+It force me to summarize what I've done.
 If we want to write something useful, we must read more, learn more and think more.
 Our life will be more meaningful.

 ##Establish a writting habbit